garylirocks/quickrefs/azure-compute.markdown

 Limitations:

+- Need to be within your quota for the VM size
 - Not all VM sizes are supported in each region
 - Not all VM sizes support fault domain availability construct
 - Not supported deployment types: